Pigeonhole Stochastic Gradient Langevin Dynamics for Large Crossed Mixed Effects Models: Proof of Theorem

 \subsection{Technical Lemmas on SGLD for Non-Log-Concave Posterior}

-In this section, we prove several technical lemmas for showing the convergence of SGLD for non-log-concave posterior distribution in the crossed mixed effects model defined by \eqref{eq:lme} and \eqref{eq:normalre}.
-In particular, to prove the approximation from the output of the pigeonhole SGLD to the target posterior distribution, we introduce two auxiliary sequences of the projected SGLD $\big(\big\{\theta^{(t)}_{\text{Proj-SGLD}}\big\}^T_{t=0}\big)$ and the Metropolized SGLD $\big(\big\{\theta^{(t)}_{\text{MH}}\big\}^T_{t=0}\big)$, following the proof idea in \citet{zou2020faster}.
-These two auxiliary sequences are only utilized in theoretical analysis and not implemented in practice.
-Their convergence results will be presented in Lemma \ref{le1} and Lemma \ref{le234}, respectively, whose proof will depend on Lemma \ref{lea2} and Lemma \ref{leb1} in the previous section.
+In this section, we prove several technical lemmas for showing the convergence of the SGLD for the non-log-concave posterior distribution in the crossed mixed effects model defined by \eqref{eq:lme} and \eqref{eq:normalre}.
+In particular, to prove the approximation from the output of the pigeonhole SGLD to the target posterior distribution, we introduce three auxiliary sequences of the projected SGLD $\big(\big\{\theta^{(t)}_{\text{Proj-SGLD}}\big\}^T_{t=1}\big)$, the $1/2$-lazy projected SGLD $\big(\big\{\theta^{(t)}_{\laz}\big\}^T_{t=1}\big)$, and the Metropolized SGLD $\big(\big\{\theta^{(t)}_{\text{MH}}\big\}^T_{t=1}\big)$, following the proof idea in \citet{zou2020faster}.
+These three auxiliary sequences are only utilized in theoretical analysis and not implemented in practice.
+Their convergence results will be presented in Lemma \ref{lem:lazy}, Lemma \ref{le1} and Lemma \ref{le234}, respectively, whose proof will depend on Lemma \ref{lea2} and Lemma \ref{leb1} in the previous section.
+For an overview, the approximations and their proofs are given in the following roadmap:

+Based on these auxiliary Markov processes, we develop convergence analysis below in Lemma \ref{le1}, Lemma \ref{lem:lazy} and Lemma \ref{le234} for the proof of Theorem \ref{th1}.
+We show that the total variation distance between the empirical distributions of the output from the PSGLD $\Pi_T$ (constrained to the parameter set $\Theta_N$ and the event $\Gcal_N$) and the projected SGLD $\Pi_T^{\text{Proj-SGLD}}$ can be made arbitrarily small in Lemma \ref{le1}.
+Then we show in Lemma \ref{lem:lazy} that with probability close to 1, the empirical distribution of the projected SGLD $\Pi_T^{\text{Proj-SGLD}}$ can be approximated by that of the $1/2$-lazy projected SGLD $\tilde \Pi_{T_{\laz}}^{\text{Proj-SGLD}}$ with a chain length $T_{\laz}\approx 2T$.
+Finally, Lemma \ref{le234} shows that the total variation distance between the empirical distribution of the output from the $1/2$-lazy projected SGLD $\tilde \Pi_{T_{\laz}}^{\text{Proj-SGLD}}$ and the posterior distribution $\Pi^*_N \propto \Pi(\ud \theta \mid \Yb) \mathbbm{1}(\theta\in \Theta_N)$ can be made arbitrarily small.
+Combining Lemmas \ref{le1}, \ref{lem:lazy} and \ref{le234}, we can show the convergence of the empirical distribution from the pigeonhole SGLD $\Pi_T$ to the target posterior distribution $\Pi^*_N$ by using the triangle inequality in Theorem \ref{th1}.